 Well, if you’ve read even one article on beekeeping, you can see how misguided I was.

-My first warning to you would be, prepare for a life-long addiction to these little creatures because they transform your entire outlook on life with the many benefits that come with becoming a beekeeper.
+My first warning to you would be, prepare for a life-long addiction to these little creatures.
+They will transform your outlook on life with the many benefits that come with beekeeping.

 Before I get too sentimental, why don’t we get things started?
 Here’s how to successfully start beekeeping as a beginner…